andrejewski/emf/README.md

 This class is in development, but would essentially extend the Store class, allowing redo/undo of state.
 This class is most effective when combined with the [`immutable`](http://facebook.github.io/immutable-js/) module as diffs between state are easy to compute as they are immutable.

 Unlike all other classes, this one has not been tested.

+## A Note on Extending

+EMF classes are compiled with the [`react-tools`](http://facebook.github.io/react/) transform using the harmony flag.
+This transform also expands JSX and other React and ES6 features.
+If you want to extend these classes in a build environment, take a look at [`gulp-react`](https://github.com/sindresorhus/gulp-react), [`grunt-react`](https://github.com/ericclemmons/grunt-react), or (when the owner gets off his butt and [passes the harmony flag](https://github.com/eddhannay/broccoli-react/issues/3)) [`broccoli-react`](https://github.com/eddhannay/broccoli-react).
+I am not certain whether the tranformed code is compaible with other ES6 transforms.

 # Non-classes